Why Are Cuban Cigars Illegal In the USA

 Trump Administration’s Reversal

 The subsequent Trump administration reversed many of the Obama-era policies, tightening restrictions on travel and trade with Cuba.
-This included reinstating the ban on Cuban cigars, reflecting a return to a more hardline approach toward the Cuban government.
+This included reinstating the ban on Cuban cigars, reflecting a return to a more hardline approach toward the Cuban government and the illegal status of Cuban tobacco.

 Current Status and Future Prospects